patrickkuo/PanelPi/README.md

 ## TODOs
 * Console view
 * Stop mimicking duet web interface and optimise UI for small touchscreen
-* Multi-extruder support
+* Multi-hotend/Tool support
 * More detailed step-by-step setup instructions
 * Splash screen
+* Use raspberry pi as a second SD card slot?
+(Is it possible?)
 * improve startup time
 * Edit list items in setting
 * Developer docs
 * Raspberry Pi image for easier setup
-* UI for other resolutions?
+* UI for other screen resolutions?
 * Port to android?
+* Custom CSS

 ## Why JavaFX, Kotlin?
 * Easy to mimic duet web interface's look and feel using CSS
 * Possibility of porting to android
 * Easy to write compact code quickly

+## Known Issues
+* Slider is difficult to use